 This paper uses unit record data from the Household, Income and Labour Dynamics in Australia (HILDA) Survey.
-The HILDA Project was initiated and is funded by the Australian Government Department of Social Services (DSS) (formerly FaHCSIA), and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute).
+The HILDA Project was initiated and is funded by the Australian Government Department of Social Services (DSS), and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute).
 The findings and views reported in this paper, however, are those of the author and should not be attributed to either DSS or the Melbourne Institute.

 If you plan to change employers and you have an Individual Deed of Licence, you MUST contact DSS before doing so to discuss suitable arrangements for the data.
 Under certain conditions you may be able to take the data with you.
-Otherwise, you will need to delete any data files and destroy the CD/DVD and notify DSS.

-(longitudinalsurveys@dss.gov.au) and the Melbourne Institute (hildainquiries@unimelb.edu.au) that you have done so.
+Otherwise, you will need to delete any data files and destroy the CD/DVD and notify DSS (longitudinalsurveys@dss.gov.au) and the Melbourne Institute (hildainquiries@unimelb.edu.au) that you have done so.

-- If you plan to change employers and your organisation has an Organisational Deed of Licence, you MUST contact your organisation's Data Manager to resolve your user obligations to the security of the dataset. - If you change your research project you MUST first seek permission for the new project from DSS. - The HILDA CD/DVD MUST be kept secure in a locked filing cabinet or other secure container when not in use. - The keys or combinations for the filing cabinet or other secure container must be kept secure and not given to any unauthorised user. - The HILDA data (and any derivatives of the HILDA data) must be stored on a password protected computer or network and must not be given to any unauthorised user. - Your password MUST be at least 7 characters long, include a mixture of upper and lowercase characters, contain numbers and some nonalphanumeric characters such as #; or !. - Any printed unit record output MUST be stored in a locked filing cabinet or other secure container when not in use.
+- If you plan to change employers and your organisation has an Organisational Deed of Licence, you MUST contact your organisation's Data Manager to resolve your user obligations to the security of the dataset. - If you change your research project you MUST first seek permission for the new project from DSS. - The HILDA CD/DVD MUST be kept secure in a locked filing cabinet or other secure container when not in use. - The keys or combinations for the filing cabinet or other secure container must be kept secure and not given to any unauthorised user. - The HILDA data (and any derivatives of the HILDA data) must be stored on a password protected computer or network and must not be given to any unauthorised user. - Your password MUST be: - a minimum length of 12 alphabetic characters with no complexity requirement; or - a minimum length of nine characters, consisting of at least three of the following character sets: - lowercase alphabetic characters (a-z) - uppercase alphabetic characters (A-Z) - numeric characters (0-9) - special characters. - Any printed unit record output MUST be stored in a locked filing cabinet or other secure container when not in use.
 Any printed unit record output MUST be shredded if no longer required. - There MUST be a means of limiting access to the work area where the data is kept and tamper evident barriers to access (i.e., if there were a break-in, it would be obvious from broken glass, damaged lock, etc.).